 The selection of the judges is within the sole and absolute discretion of the Bill of Rights Institute.
 The judges who are selected by the Bill of Rights Institute will not have a direct connection to the student who has submitted the entry or be in a position to affect the objectivity and impartiality of any judge with respect to a submission.

 Section V – Awards

-Winners will be announced on the contest site in February.
+Winners will be announced on the contest site on or before February 16, 2015.
 Winners must provide publicity photos and information as well as Social Security numbers in order to receive prize money.
 Social Security numbers are requested from winners for tax purposes only.
 The Bill of Rights Institute does not sell, nor use student Social Security numbers for any reason other than the required reporting for Federal tax purposes.
 Winners will receive the following prizes based upon the judges’ evaluations as outlined in Section IV.

 Cash prizes for Students in the We The Students Scholarship Essay Contest